xtexx/central/docs/admin/command-line.md

-   --email value                   User email address --admin                         User is an admin (default: false) --random-password               Generate a random password for the user (default: false) --must-change-password          Set this option to false to prevent forcing the user to change their password after initial login (default: true)
+   --email value                   User email address --admin                         User is an admin (default: false) --random-password               Generate a random password for the user (default: false) --must-change-password          Set this option to false to prevent forcing the user to change their password after initial login
    --random-password-length value  Length of the random password to be generated (default: 12) --access-token                  Generate access token for the user (default: false) --restricted                    Make a restricted user account (default: false)